rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 ## SWBATS

-- Serve basic web pages from different routes on the same app
+- SINATRA: Serve basic web pages from different routes on the same app
-- Understand how Ruby allows us to handle dynamic information and serve it on request
+- SINATRA: Understand how Sinatra allows us to handle dynamic information and serve it on request

 ## Introduction